Annie Edson Taylor

 Grave Location Description

 To see Annie’s grave, turn right after entering the gates from Portage Road.
-Follow the road on the south side of the cemetery until you come to the first fork.
+Follow the road on the south side of the cemetery until you come to the first fork at the intersection of Greenwood Avenue and Myrtle Avenue.
 Annie’s grave is in the third row at the point of the fork.
 She is next to next to English-born daredevil Carlisle D. Graham in the “Stunter’s Rest” section.

 Grave Location GPS